FuelLabs/sway-rfcs/rfcs/0014-abi-errors.md

 `Error` trait so that the error messages are generated arbitrarily through a `const fn` instead of statically defined through annotations.
 This would also allow us to do away with custom annotations.

+We should also consider better syntax and handling for recoverable errors implementing `Error`, such as a `?` operator similar to Rust's.